 1. Torrey Pines - South Course

 This is a predictable choice but it honestly is the BEST public golf course in San Diego in our opinion.
-Its right on the pacific ocean and around 10-11am the fog will burn off and reveal one of the most beautiful sights you'll see.
+It's right on the pacific ocean and around 10-11am the fog will burn off and reveal one of the most beautiful sights you'll see.
 But don't be fooled, this course is tough.
 From the back tees it plays to 7,707 yards!
 We don't even bother playing it from the back tees, the taupe tees are a mere 7,051 yards so still plenty hard enough.
 If you play the course after the Farmers Insurance Open at the end of January you'll be treated to tournament conditions, and rough that is so thick that you'll lose at least a few balls just by missing the fairway.
 Fun!
-One top, everything breaks towards the ocean so even when you don't see any break on those putts just trust me, its moving towards the ocean.
+One tip, everything breaks towards the ocean so even when you don't see any break on those putts just trust me, it's moving towards the ocean.
 Booking a tee time at Torrey is a pain but here's the link.

 Cost: $252 (non-resident), $78 (resident)

 Watch us tackle the first 6 holes from Torrey Pines South course below.

 Maderas is a great and challenging course in Poway, CA. It's about a 25 minute drive from downtown San Diego and rests in a sleepy community with massive homes.
 Maderas measures at 7,167 yards from the tips so it's no slouch.
 It's nestled between a couple mountains so you get some wild elevation drops which are always fun.
 This course also has a LOT of hazards and out of bounds so be ready to lose some balls.
 Book a tee time on their website here.

 Watch us tackle the first 6 holes at Maderas below.